 - Adult wellbeing

-- Family wellbeing

 - Children and young peoples wellbeing

+- Family services

 - Training and workplace wellbeing

-- Advocacy

 - Anti stigma/ discrimination campaigning

 - Fund and awareness raising

-HEH Mind services and support are available across the Havant Borough and East Hampshire District, with some projects and service available across Hampshire.
+HEH Mind services and support are available across South and East Hampshire, with some projects and service available Hampshire wide.

 Importantly we are a separate charity to National Mind.

-When you choose who to fundraise for us you will need to select 'Havant and East Hants Mind' to raise for the local services we deliver.
-Donations to 'Mind' will not come to us or to local services.
+If you choose to fundraise for us you will need to select 'Havant and East Hants Mind' to raise for the local services we deliver.
+Donations to 'Mind' will not come to HEH Mind or to local services.